Yummo8/Yummo8/README.md

 <h2 align="center">👋Hi !
 I am a Full-Stack developer👋</h2>
+Life's too short not to live it to the fullest!
 As a Incredible FullStack Developer, I am proficient in both front-end and back-end development, and have the skills and expertise to design and build web applications from start to finish. <br />
 Skilled in JavaScript, HTML, CSS, TypeScript, Go, Python, SQL, Dart, GraphQL, Sass, PHP, Solidity, WASM, Python 3, HTML5, CSS3 and Java, Kotlin, Flutter, React, Vue.js, Angular With a deep understanding of programming languages, databases, and web frameworks. <br />I am able to create dynamic and responsive websites that meet the needs of businesses and users alike. <br />Whether it's coding in HTML, CSS, and JavaScript to create user interfaces, or working with PHP, Python, and SQL to create server-side logic and handle data, I have the know-how to tackle any challenge and deliver high-quality, scalable solutions.<br />
-No limit to his passion!
+No limit to my passion!

 <br clear="both">

 ### <h2 align="left">Stats</h2>